Adding Track Info Display (part 2)

 Code and Demo

-You can find the complete code for this project at yamaha-song.ino.zip.
+You can find the complete code for this project in my next post.
 To see it in action, check out the demo video here: IMG_2071.mp4.
+(BTW this video shows a scrolling bug which has been fixed.)

 You’ll need to edit the code to put in your Yamaha’s IP address.